BIO

 Denis Lenoir AFC, ASC, ASK

-After dropping out of medical school for having spent too much time at the Cinémathèque Française, Denis Lenoir decided to make a profession out of his passion and joined École Vaugirard in Paris, France, where he also studied Art History at École du Louvre.
+After dropping out of medical school for having spent too much time at the Cinémathèque Française, Denis Lenoir decided to make a profession out of his passion and joined École Vaugirard in Paris, France, where later he also studied Art History at École du Louvre.
 After film school, he became a camera assistant with French cinematographers Bernard Lutic and Ricardo Aronovich.
 Not very good at this craft, Lenoir decided at age 27 to become a lighting cameraman.
 His credits include more than 45 feature films, as well as TV pilots and films for TV, commercials and music videos.

 Awards